mmtk/mmtk-core/docs/tutorial/Tutorial.md

 You will first be guided through building a Semispace collector.
 After that, you will extend this collector to be a generational collector, to further familiarise you with different concepts in the MMTk.
 There will also be questions and exersizes at various points in the tutorial, intended to encourage you to think about what the code is doing, increase your general understanding of the MMTk, and motivate further research.

 Where possible, there will be links to finished, functioning code after each section so that you can check that your code is correct.
+Note, however, that these will be full collectors.
+Therefore, there may be some differences between these files and your collector due to your position in the tutorial.
+By the end of each major section, your code should be functionally identical to the finished code provided.

 ### Terminology